Pacific Rocky Intertidal Monitoring: Trends and Synthesis

 Long-Term Monitoring Surveys at Point Fermin were established in 1999, and are done by University of California Los Angeles.
 Long-Term MARINe surveys currently target the following species and/or areas: Chthamalus/Balanus (Acorn Barnacles), Mytilus (California Mussel), Silvetia (Golden Rockweed), Rock (Above Barnacle), Phyllospadix (Surfgrass), and Pisaster (Ochre Star).
 In addition, motile invertebrates and mussel size structure are monitored at this site.
 Click here to view Long-Term trends at this site.

-Biodiversity Surveys were done by University of California Santa Cruz in 2001.
+Biodiversity Surveys were done by University of California Santa Cruz in 2001 and 2012.
 The Biodiversity Survey grid encompasses two sections that are approximately 18 meters (along shore) x 50 meters (seaward), and 9 meters (along shore) x 50 meters (seaward).
 Click here to view Biodiversity Survey findings at this site.